 Many local organizations are offering assistance to small businesses located within their region.
 Please contact your local Chamber of Commerce or Economic Development Organization to see if programs are available.

 The Indiana SBDC is maintaining a list of additional loan and grant resources here.
 In addition, this list will be updated as we become aware of additional resources.
-Reference in the document to any specific product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the Indiana SBDC.
+Reference in the document to any specific product, process, or service, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute an endorsement, recommendation, or favoring by the Indiana SBDC.

 Counseling and Advising